 Low Spin Golf Balls

 Low spin golf balls can be used to give players more distance, good ball flight and better golf shots.
 Players struggling with shots that curve violently or that spin too much may see better scores by switching into a low spin golf ball.

 Mid Spin Golf Balls

 Mid-spin golf balls fit the widest range of players without having to go through a formal golf ball fitting experience.
 These balls bridges the low spin and high spin balls.
 If you do not want to involve yourself with testing a bunch of different models then fitting yourself into a mid spin option can be the best choice.

 High Spin Golf Balls

 High spin golf balls are less seldom recommended to golfers as more spin can reduce distance.
 Some players, however, may find that increasing their spin can help them to balance their ball flight and prevent large misses, especially from the tee box.
-High spin balls have great advantage and good feel around the greens.
+High spin balls have great advantage and great feel.